Approach to the Analysis and Synthesis of Cylindrical Metasurfaces with Non-circular Cross Sections Based on Conformal Transformations: Theory

 With the modal solutions obtained in Sec.~\ref{sec:analysis}, the total number of unknowns in the LPC equation is halved.
 More specifically, using (\ref{eqn:electric_modal_vectors}) and (\ref{eqn:magnetic_modal_vectors}), we can transform (\ref{eqn:LPC}) into

 for transmissive O-BMSs, and

 for reflective O-BMSs.
 Evaluation of the required auxiliary fields amounts to solving (\ref{eqn:LPC_T}) for the unknown $\hat{A}^r$, or solving (\ref{eqn:LPC_R}) for the unknown $\hat{A}^t$.
-Either case will not be challenging since these are straightforward non-linear algebraic equations, as opposed to the original systems of coupled non-linear differential equations.
+Either case will not be challenging since these are straightforward non-linear algebraic equations.

 If the field transformations of an O-BMS satisfies LPC, then its constituent surface parameters have closed-form expressions given by~\cite{local_power_conservation}:

 where

 since we have assumed external sources.